U.S. Satellites Detected Iran Readying Weapons Ahead Of Saudi Strike, Officials Say

 "We have the best fighter jets, the best rockets, the best missiles, the best equipment," Trump said, when asked if he wants a war with Iran.
 "But with all of that being said, we'd certainly like to avoid it."

-On the same day, Saudi officials said they believe the weapons used in the attack were made in Iran — and that they were working to determine where they had been launched from.
+On the same day, Saudi officials said they believe the weapons used in the attack were made in Iran — and that they were working to determine where the weapons had been launched from.

 U.S. Secretary of State Mike Pompeo, who pointedly accused Iran of launching the attack in Saudi Arabia, is heading to visit the kingdom this week, along with other U.S. officials.

-The attacks have forced Saudi Arabia to cut its production of crude oil by 5.7 million barrels per day — and to consider delaying a plan to sell stock in state-owned oil giant Saudi Aramco in what's anticipated to be the largest IPO in history.
+The attacks have forced Saudi Arabia to cut its production of crude oil by 5.7 million barrels per day — and to consider delaying a plan to sell stock in state-owned oil giant Saudi Aramco in what's anticipated to be the largest initial public offering in history.

 While only a small percentage of the company is expected to be sold, Aramco is currently valued at anywhere from $1.5 trillion to $2 trillion.
 The international offering has been expected to happen in 2020.